shrutiraj25/Predicting-CO2-Emission-By-Cars/README.md

 ## Objective:
 Predicting CO2 emissions emitted by vehicles of Canada and understand the factors influencing the CO2 emission in cars

+## Data :
+This dataset captures the details of how CO2 emissions by a vehicle can vary with the different features.
+The dataset has been taken from Canada Government official open data website.
+This is a compiled version.
+This contains data over a period of 7 years.

 ## Algorithms Used :
 In this project we have used Linear Regression, Decision Trees and Random Forest.
 We also added Regularization Techniques (Ridge and Lasso) to check the performance of the models